-In a subsequent case of stolen parking collections, Dr. Fairley presented a simple graphical analysis of the amount of the theft, closely following the method applied so effectively in the Brink’s case.
+In a subsequent case of stolen parking collections, the A&I principal presented a simple graphical analysis of the amount of the theft, closely following the method applied so effectively in the Brink’s case.
 The contractor conceded responsibility and quickly settled the case.

 Analysis & Inference has also estimated theft and fraud amounts for parking and rapid transit systems in Philadelphia, Boston, New York and San Diego.

 At the Philadelphia International Airport, when drivers exiting the parking lot presented a ticket for payment, the attendants substituted counterfeit tickets with a lower value and pocketed the difference.
 The thieves were three years into their lucrative scam before they were caught and convicted.
 To estimate the dollar amount stolen, A&I triangulated the value by applying custom statistical models to several sources of airport operational data.
 Both the insurer and the Airport accepted A&I’s findings and negotiated the amount of the claim.